osm-search/Nominatim/docs/customize/Tokenizers.md

     YAML syntax.
 You should therefore always enclose the ICU rules in double-quotes.

-#### Sanitizers

-The sanitizers section defines an ordered list of functions that are applied to the name and address tags before they are further processed by the tokenizer.
-They allows to clean up the tagging and bring it to a standardized form more suitable for building the search index.

-!!! hint
-    Sanitizers only have an effect on how the search index is built.
-They do not change the information about each place that is saved in the database.
-In particular, they have no influence on how the results are displayed.
-The returned results always show the original information as stored in the OpenStreetMap database.

-Each entry contains information of a sanitizer to be applied.
-It has a mandatory parameter `step` which gives the name of the sanitizer.
-Depending on the type, it may have additional parameters to configure its operation.

-The order of the list matters.
-The sanitizers are applied exactly in the order that is configured.
-Each sanitizer works on the results of the previous one.

-The following is a list of sanitizers that are shipped with Nominatim.

-##### split-name-list

-::: nominatim_db.tokenizer.sanitizers.split_name_list
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

-##### strip-brace-terms

-::: nominatim_db.tokenizer.sanitizers.strip_brace_terms
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

-##### tag-analyzer-by-language

-::: nominatim_db.tokenizer.sanitizers.tag_analyzer_by_language
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

-##### clean-housenumbers

-::: nominatim_db.tokenizer.sanitizers.clean_housenumbers
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

-##### clean-postcodes

-::: nominatim_db.tokenizer.sanitizers.clean_postcodes
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

-##### clean-tiger-tags

-::: nominatim_db.tokenizer.sanitizers.clean_tiger_tags
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

-##### delete-names

-::: nominatim_db.tokenizer.sanitizers.delete_names
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

-##### derive-names

-::: nominatim_db.tokenizer.sanitizers.derive_names
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

-##### tag-japanese

-::: nominatim_db.tokenizer.sanitizers.tag_japanese
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

-##### affix-expansion

-::: nominatim_db.tokenizer.sanitizers.affix_expansion
-    options:
-        members: False
-        heading_level: 6
-        docstring_section_style: spacy

 #### Token Analysis

 Token analyzers take a full name and transform it into one or more normalized